Luis Binks: Coventry City

 On 19 June 2024, Binks made his loan transfer to Coventry City permanent for an undisclosed fee.

 Brøndby

 On 29 July 2025, Binks signed a five-year contract with Danish Superliga club Brøndby.
 He made his competitive debut on 7 August in the UEFA Conference League third qualifying round first leg, a 3–0 defeat away to Víkingur Reykjavík.
 Three days later he debuted in the league, scoring in the 22nd minute of a 2–1 home win over Vejle Boldklub.
 He also started the return leg against Víkingur on 14 August as Brøndby overturned the deficit to reach the play-off round.
 On 24 September he scored on his first Danish Cup appearance, opening the scoring in a 4–1 third-round win away to B.93 at Sundby Idrætspark.

+Ahead of the 2026–27 season, new head coach Thomas Nørgaard named Binks club captain, with Bartosz Slisz as vice-captain and Daniel Wass moving to a newly created "club captain" role.
+Binks said he was proud and honoured, and thanked Wass for his support since Binks's arrival at the club.

+Binks captained the side for the first time in Brøndby's opening match of the season, away to the reigning champions AGF on 25 July 2026.
+Having set up Slisz for the opening goal, he conceded a penalty in the 84th minute, from which Kristian Arnstad equalised in a 1–1 draw.

 International career

 Binks is eligible for England through birth and Scotland through his maternal grandfather being from Dunbar.
 He represented Scotland at under-16 in the Victory Shield between 2016 and 2017.

+Binks received his first ever call-up to the senior side when he was included in Sébastien Pocognoli's first squad as Scotland manager for the 2026–27 UEFA Nations League qualifiers.